HSE-LAMBDA/ai4material_design/README.md

 ```
 ### Rolos
 Not implemented.
 If you really want to redo the step and have a couple of GPU-months to spare, create workflows like in the next step.
-## Run the experiment on train/test split
+## Run the experiments on train/test split
 Since some models (thankfully, not ours) exhibit instability, we repeat training several times for each model - with the same parameters and training data.
 To fit this into the infrastrucrure we copy the trials.
 This step was only done on ASPIRE-1, so it would requre some modifications to run on a different cluster (e. g. replace `qsub` with `sbatch`).
 Note that CatBoost by default is deterministic, so you need to change the random seed manually in the copies of the trials.
 ```bash
 cd scripts/ASPIRE-1